wp-kit/auth/README.md

 * Form Authentication: auth.form
 * Token Authentication: auth.token

-**This will be changing soon, Form and Token Middleware will be removed an replace with a Wordpress UserProvider Guard so that Illuminate Authenticate and TokenGuard can be used**
+**This will be changing soon, Form and Token Middleware will be removed an replace with a Wordpress UserProvider Guard so that Illuminate Authenticate and TokenGuard can be used.**

 ## Installation